-The locally trained animators with PARD have been implementing a children activities project supported by MCC since August 2015.
-The project hopes to improve the psychological and social situation of 200 children and improve social cohesion of their families with the host communities in 8 Palestinian gatherings in South Lebanon by providing community-forming psychological support through interactive activities and informal lifeskills education geared at their emotional and physical well being as well as provide opportunities to build friendships with those from other groups.
+The locally trained animators with PARD have been implementing a children activities project supported by MCC since August 2016.
+The project hopes to improve the psychological and social situation of 189 children and improve social cohesion of their families with the host communities in 8 Palestinian gatherings in South Lebanon by providing community-forming psychological support through interactive activities and informal lifeskills education geared at their emotional and physical well being as well as provide opportunities to build friendships with those from other groups.
 Activity daytrips as well as opportunities for their families to have better social relations due to monthly dialogue- led meetings that will take place.
-The project started in August 2015 and will end by May 2016.

-In 2015 the following activities took place:
+The project started in August 2016 and will end by May 2017.
+In 2016 the following activities took place:

-- Interactive community psychological activities (Learn through action) for 200 children monthly in 8 gatherings.
+- + Interactive community psychological activities (Learn through action) for 189 children - monthly in 7 gatherings.
 The activities promote children's learning life skills related to improve their physical and mental states.
-Activities run for 5 hours over 2 days per week during spring, summer and winter school vacations and one day per week throughout the rest of the year. - 3 Types of modular educational life skills training activities (selected by children in consultation with parents, teachers/animators and PARD community health workers):

-- b) for children 9-14 of age (2 groups of 20 students).
-This activity was completed during October- December 2015. - Basic and Advanced First Aid training in 8 gatherings for 200 children (to be implemented in 2016). - d) Health Awareness for 200 children in 8 gatherings (started in December 2015 until May 2016.
-The activity is being implemented by experienced local health educators and subjects include personal and public hygiene, preservation of water, head lice, scabies, nutrition and others. - So far 200 children (95 M, 105 F) have benfitted from 3 subjects in health education. - e) 6 Puppet theater performance to raise knowledge on health and social themes for the children of the communities in 8 gatherings during the whole time frame of the project.
-In 2015, 6 performances for the puppet theater took place in 6 gatherings benefetting 356 children (164 M, 192 F).
-The theater focused on two themes: personal and environmental hygiene, and primary eye care (including hazards of fire works).

-★ Monthly Meetings with Parents in 8 gatherings to promote positive dialogue and explore displacement issues of concern and impact to children as well as trauma resiliency related to tensions between refugees and host community.
-In 2015, 40 meetings took place and 144 parents participated in each community.
+Activities run for 5 hours over 2 days per week during spring, summer and winter school vacations and one day per week throughout the rest of the year. - → 3 Types of modular educational life skills training activities (selected by children in consultation with parents, teachers/animators and PARD community health workers): - a) Computer and English Classes at Shabriha center for children 9-14 of age (2 groups of 20 students).
+The computer trainning was completed for the benefit of children.
+They learned basic computer skills & how to use the google. - b) Basic and Advanced First Aid training in 7 gatherings for 189 children (to be implemented in 2017). - c) Health Awareness for 189 children in 8 gatherings.
+The activity was implemented by experienced local health educators and subjects include personal and public hygiene, preservation of water, head lice, scabies, nutrition, Influanza & primary eye care. - d) 6 Puppet theater performance to raise knowledge on health and social themes for the children of the communities in 7 gatherings during the whole time frame of the project.
+In 2016, 5 performances for the puppet theater took place in 6 gatherings benefetting 304 children (140 M, 164 F).
+The theater focused on two themes: personal and environmental hygiene, and primary eye care (including hazards of fire works). - Monthly Meetings with Parents in 7 gatherings to promote positive dialogue and explore displacement issues of concern and impact to children as well as trauma resiliency related to tensions between refugees and host community.
+In 2016, 40 meetings took place and 101 parents participated.